Sharpryan20/food-twisters/README.md

 12. As a Site user I can see my login status so that I know if I am logged in or not.
 13. As a Site User I can like and unlike posts/comments so that I can interact with the content.
 14. As a Site User / Admin I can create, read, update and delete posts so that I can manage my blog content.
 15. As a Site User I can create drafts of potential posts so that change and post them at a later date.
+(Wasn't implemented in the final release as I ran out of time for the project.
+I do intend to add it in the future after grading is complete).

 ### **Admin**
 1. As an Admin I can filter, search and delete posts so that I can manage my website content.